Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Deep importance sampling using TT

 For problems such as rare event estimation, the optimal importance density can concentrate to a small region of the parameter space, or even to a sub-manifold, due to complex nonlinear interactions.
-In this situation, constructing in one step a tensor-train approximation of $\surd \rho^*$ may result in rather high tensor ranks.
-It can also be challenging to find an appropriate basis to efficiently discretize $\surd \rho^*$ in each coordinate direction, by adapting to high-probability regions of the optimal importance density.
+In this situation, constructing in one step a TT approximation of $\surd \rho^*$ may result in rather high tensor ranks.
+It is also challenging to find an appropriate basis to efficiently discretize $\surd \rho^*$ that can adapt to high-probability regions of the optimal importance density.
 As a consequence, both $r$ and $n$ can become very large.